 Reading about the Universe on New Year’s Eve

 There’s a room upstairs in my house where I store things: my old skis, high school yearbooks, family photos.
 Everyone has a place like this.
 I foraged around in this room and noticed my personal journals on a shelf, journals I’d written in over a life time.
 I rarely reread my old journals.
 Writing in them was enough.
 But I leafed through a few out of curiosity and was surprised by what I found.
 I knew things in 1993 and 2001 and 2010!
+I was busy, in the prime of my life, but I still found time to think and read.

 It occurred to me that I’d never given my younger self much credit for wisdom.